EmuKit/emukit/doc/emukit_structure.rst

         update model with new observation

 We have built Emukit in a modular way such that each fundamental component of this loop can be swapped out.
-If you are a machine learning researcher interested implemented in your method in Emukit - this is where to do find out which parts you need to implement!
+If you are a machine learning researcher interested implemented in your method in Emukit - this is where to find out which parts you need to implement!

 Loop